 The incidence of symphyseal rupture after vaginal delivery ranges from one in 600 to one in 30,000 deliveries 1.

 A pelvic abscess refers to a walled-off collection of pus in the pelvis.

 pelvic actinomycosis infection

-Pelvic actinomycosis infection is rare but serious infection caused by Actinomyces sp, an opportunistic gram-positive bacteria usually introduced by foreign bodies specially IUCDs, surgery, or trauma.
+Pelvic actinomycosis infection is a rare but serious infection caused by Actinomyces sp., an opportunistic gram-positive bacteria usually introduced by foreign bodies specially IUCDs, surgery, or trauma.
 It generally falls under the broader spectrum of pelvic inflammatory disease.

 A dedicated pelvic MRI protocol is very useful for imaging assessment of cervical carcinoma.

 Although the FIGO is a clinical staging, the 2009 revised FIGO staging encourages the use of MRI to complement clinical staging.